MrYsLab/pymata-express/docs/firmata_express.md

 and select Ultrasonic and then click Install.
 <img src="../images/Ultrasonic.png">

-# SETTING THE FirmataExpress INSTANCE ID
+## Setting The FirmataExpress Instance ID

-FirmataExpress, in conjunction with PyMata Express, has the ability to automatically associate a Pymata Express application with a specific Arduino board plugged into your computer.
+FirmataExpress, in conjunction with pymata4, has the ability to automatically associate a Pymata Express application with a specific Arduino board plugged into your computer.